divijghose/firedrake/Firedrake-meeting-2026-01-15.md

 ### Errors in multidomain assembly [PR](https://github.com/firedrakeproject/firedrake/pull/4763)

-KS commented that the error handling for assembling Forms multidomain should be handled during map copmosition.
+KS commented that the error handling for assembling Forms multidomain should be handled during map composition.

 DH: It does not make sense to use intersect_measures on meshes that are not topologically related.